stechdrive/Insta360Convert-GUI/README.md

 4.  **Check Output Format:** "PNG Sequence" is selected by default.
 If you prefer video or JPEG output, change this in the "Output Settings" section.
 5.  **Start Conversion:** Click the "Start Conversion" button at the bottom of the window.

 Processing will begin with settings close to the defaults.
 For more detailed configuration, refer to "4.
 Main Interface and Settings" below.
 Many UI elements display a tooltip with a brief explanation when you hover the mouse cursor over them.
+You can switch the UI language via the "Language (言語)" menu.

 **[日本語] 3. クイックスタートガイド(最短手順)**